MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/04-ERC20 balance/how-to-get-erc-20-token-balance-history.md

 ## Full Example Script

 Below is the complete script that will serve as our basis for the tutorial.
-This script is designed to fetch the current token balances and past transfers, allowing us to calculate the historical balance of each token:
+This script allows users to fetch and view historical token balances of a specific address at a given block number:

 :::tip
 Please replace `"YOUR_API_KEY"` with your actual Moralis API key before running the script.